Last Update: 27th June 2025

 Figure 3.
 The above illustration gives more accurate reasons why image sensors are different.

-What factors contribute to noise floor variations among different sensors?
-The primary elements influencing image sensor sensitivity include quantum efficiency, optical efficiency, and specific pixel design.
+What factors cause noise floor variations between sensors?
+The primary elements determining image sensor sensitivity is quantum efficiency, optical efficiency, type of sensor, and pixel design.
 Additionally, factors such as sensor architecture, image processing algorithms, firmware, and wiring can affect temporal noise.
-It is important to note that researchers do not overlook sources of noise, including elevated sensor temperatures, shot noise, read noise, and quantization effects.
+It is important to note that researchers do not overlook other sources of noise, including elevated sensor temperatures, shot noise, read noise, and quantization.
 It is a common misconception that larger sensors inherently produce lower noise levels.

-Why do reviewers and forum experts ignore the sensor's noise floor when they claim, large sensors are better?
+Why do reviewers and forum experts ignore the sensor's noise floor when claiming large sensors are better?
 ISO Invariance is the promoter's version of addressing the sensor's Noise Floor.

-Promoters suggest ISO-invariant sensors will have more dynamic range.
-The reason for a higher dynamic range is linked to the design of the sensor and the absolute sensitivity threshold (AST).
+Promoters like to suggest ISO-invariant sensors have more dynamic range.
+The reason for having more dynamic range is linked to the design of the sensor and the absolute sensitivity threshold (AST).
 See the above illustration.
 Marketers will alter any information to push a commercial narrative.

-DPReview praised the sensor of the A7RII but later proposed that BSI (backside-illuminated) sensors do not significantly enhance sensor performance.
-The dynamic range of the Sony A7S MK3 has been enhanced by employing fewer, larger pixel areas, reducing pixel wiring, and achieving a lower noise floor (see Figure 3).
+Reviewers praised the sensor of the A7RII but later proposed that BSI (backside-illuminated) sensors do not significantly enhance sensor performance.
+The dynamic range of the Sony A7S MK3 has been enhanced by employing fewer and larger pixel areas, reducing pixel wiring, and achieving a lower noise floor (see Figure 3).
 This raises the question: what is responsible for the conversion of photons into electrons?
-Is it the dimensions of the sensor or the individual pixels?
+Is it the dimensions of the sensor or individual pixels?
 Ultimately, the interpretation of this information is contingent upon its presentation to the audience.

 Reviewers should provide a more detailed explanation of the "size and capture" theory.
 What's the basis for the claim that larger sensors capture more light?
 Does this suggest that larger sensors inherently have a greater capacity to attract light?
 It is important to clarify these marketing claims regarding "size and capture."
 Additionally, don't theoretical models suggest that the lens is engineered to cover the entire image sensor (sensor image circle) and that the sensor will saturate when properly exposed?
 I was unable to find any theoretical explanation of "size and capture" in the documentation provided by reputable camera or sensor manufacturers.